Skip to main content

 But of course, you can write your own middleware for more custom functionality.
 While writing your own middleware, your function must call await next() to pass control to the next middleware, or throw to pass an error back up the previously-executed middleware chain.

 As an example, let’s say your listener should only deal with messages from humans.
-You can write a listener middleware th
+You can write a listener middleware that excludes any bot messages.

 // Listener middleware that filters out messages with 'bot_message' subtype